nvidia-holoscan/holoscan-sensor-bridge/docs/user_guide/build.md

    Notes:

-   - `--dgpu` requires a system with a dGPU installed (e.g. IGX with A6000 dGPU) and an OS installed with appropriate dGPU support (e.g.
+   - `--dgpu` requires either DGX Spark or a system with a dGPU installed (e.g. IGX with A6000 dGPU) and an OS installed with appropriate dGPU support (e.g.
      [IGX OS 1.1.2 Production Release](https://developer.nvidia.com/igx-downloads) with
      dGPU).
    - `--igpu` is appropriate for systems running on a system with iGPU (e.g. AGX or IGX